Disaster: Definitions

 The United Nations defines a disaster as "a serious disruption of the functioning of a community or a society at any scale".
 Disasters result from hazards occurring in areas where people live under exposed or vulnerable conditions.
 Human factors such as inadequate planning, poor development practices, and lack of preparedness can increase community vulnerability to climate hazards.

 Disasters are defined as events that have significant adverse effects on people.
 When a hazard overwhelms the capacity of a community to respond or causes widespread injury or damage, it is classified as a disaster.
 The international disaster database EM-DAT defines a disaster as “a situation or event that overwhelms local capacity, necessitating a request for external assistance at the national or international level; it is an unforeseen and often sudden event that causes great damage, destruction, and human suffering.”

-The effects of a disaster encompass human, material, economic, and environmental losses and impacts.
+The effects of a disaster encompass human, material, economic, and environmental losses and effects.

-UNDRO (1984) defined a disaster in a more qualitative fashion as: "an event, concentrated in time and space, in which a community undergoes severe danger and incurs such losses to its members and physical appurtenances that the social structure is disrupted and the fulfilment of all or some of the essential functions of the society is prevented."
-Like other definitions this looks beyond the social aspects of the disaster impacts.
+UNDRO (1984) defined a disaster in a more qualitative fashion as "an event, concentrated in time and space, in which a community undergoes severe danger and incurs such losses to its members and physical appurtenances that the social structure is disrupted and the fulfilment of all or some of the essential functions of the society is prevented."
+Like other definitions, this looks beyond the social aspects of the disaster impacts.
 It also focuses on losses.
 This raises the need for emergency response as an aspect of the disaster.
 It does not set out quantitative thresholds or scales for damage, death, or injury.

-A study in 1969 defined major disasters as conforming to the following criteria, based on the amount of deaths or damage: At least 100 people dead, at least 100 people injured, or at least $1 million damage.
+A study in 1969 defined major disasters as conforming to the following criteria, based on the number of deaths or amount of damage: at least 100 people dead, at least 100 people injured, or at least $1 million damage.
 This definition includes indirect losses of life caused after the initial onset of the disaster.
 These could be the effects of diseases such as cholera or dysentery arising from the disaster.
 This definition is still commonly used.
-However it is limited to the number of deaths, injuries, and damage in money terms.
+However, it is limited to the number of deaths, injuries, and damage in money terms.